foxpathind/foxpathind.github.io/en/pages/presos/SLIDES.md

-#Technology now drives marketing business and brand experience
+#Technology now drives marketing business and brand experience = New agency capabilties:
 - data management and application design
-- society and net culture sociologists, ethnographers and researchers
+- Society and net culture sociologists, ethnographers and researchers
 - transmedia and social media strategy and planning
 - project management, the new face of account services